joakimk/pipeline/README.md

 The names links to the `status_url` passed in when reporting builds.
 At barsoom we pass in a link to the jenkins build result console.
 This way we can easily get to any build result of any recent revision.

+## API

+The api token is set with the `API_TOKEN` environment variable.

+Build status are reported to `/api/build_statuses` as a POST with the following attributes:

+* name: the name of the build (e.g. foo_tests or foo_deploy)
+* repository: the repository path (e.g. git@github...)
+* revision: the git revision
+* status_url: the url to link to for showing build results
+* status: can be `building`, `successful` or `failed`

+Normally the client would first post with the status of `building` and then either `successful` or `failed` after the build is done.

 ## Work in progress

 Right now it can show build status, link to build results and github.